Nippon Budokan 日本武道館

 Home of Japan's elite martial artists

-Budokan literally means "Japanese martial arts hall," and to this day it is the main stage for national martial arts competitions of all kinds, including aikido, judo, karate, kendo, Japanese archery and more.
+Budokan literally means "Japanese Martial Arts Hall of Fame," and to this day it is the main stage for national martial arts competitions of all kinds, including aikido, judo, karate, kendo, Japanese archery, sumo, shorinjin kempo, naginata, and Japanese bayonet fighting.
 While certain events are closed to the public, there are also quite a few free admission tournaments or championships, mainly held on Saturdays or Sundays.